JuanIrache/nephews/README.md

 NodeJS/Express API

-/provider POST Registers new providers and submits an SMS with a validation code /provider/id PUT Verifies providers by validating the SMS or starts the delete process /provider/id DELETE Verifies the deletion confirmation code and deletes the provider
+- /provider POST Registers new providers and submits an SMS with a validation code
+- /provider/id PUT Verifies providers by validating the SMS or starts the delete process
+- /provider/id DELETE Verifies the deletion confirmation code and deletes the provider

-/call POST Creates a call element and pushes a notification to all providers /call PUT Accepts the call and forwards the specific phone call from the client to the provider
+- /call POST Creates a call element and pushes a notification to all providers
+- /call/id PUT Accepts the call and forwards the specific phone call from the client to the provider
+- /call/id DELETE Deletes the call element

 ## External services